Wendy Williams Is Dissolving The Charity Organization She Founded With Kevin Hunter In Wake Of Divorce

 “Wendy Williams has been, and remains, committed to helping others in the struggles of life.
 While accepting her new reality, many things in her life have changed including the dissolution of The Hunter Foundation.
 Wendy’s giving spirit will continue through her work with other foundations.
 Thank you.”

-While it certainly makes sense that Williams would want to snip ties with her unfaithful ex, some fans found it surprising that she would dissolve this particular foundation given what she herself has been going through lately.
+While it certainly makes sense that Williams would want to snip ties with her unfaithful ex, some fans found it surprising that she would dissolve this particular foundation given what she, herself, has been going through lately.
 The host knows firsthand just how easily addiction can destroy someone’s life.